gtkrshnaaa/paicode/README.md

     pai config remove g3
     ```

+    **Smart Rotation Features:**
+    - **Automatic failover**: If one key hits rate limit, automatically switches to another key
+    - **Temporary blacklist**: Rate-limited keys are disabled for 10 minutes, then auto-recover
+    - **Zero user intervention**: Retries happen transparently in the background
+    - **Intelligent distribution**: Requests are distributed across all available keys

+    **Recommended Setup:**
+    - Minimum 2 keys for basic failover
+    - 3-5 keys optimal for production use
+    - See `API_KEY_ROTATION.md` for detailed documentation

     Notes:
     - Legacy flags like `pai config --set/--show/--remove` are still available but DEPRECATED.
 Prefer the subcommands shown above.
     - Keys are securely stored in your user config directory (not in the repository).
+    - Blacklist state is persisted across sessions for reliable rate limit management.

 4.  **Verify the Installation**